krzys9876/command-line-reader/README.md

       parse()
     }

-Invocation of the method _parse()_ is actually the only boilerplate (apart from type declaration).
+Invocation of the method <code>parse()</code> at the end of the class body is actually the only boilerplate (apart from type declaration).
 It fills all the required values just after instantiation of the class.
 See side note below.

 Instantiate the class at the very top of your main class: